hmrc/income-tax-mtd-changelog/README.md

 #### self-employment-business-api
 The following changes are now available in production:

 * New API Version `v2.0`.
-The following endpoints replace their respective v1 equivalents, which will be deprecated.
+The following endpoints have been updated to replace their respective v1 equivalents.
 Please use the new v2 endpoints instead.

-* Updated endpoint `Create a Self-Employment Period Summary`
+* `Create a Self-Employment Period Summary`
   * Added `RULE_INVALID_SUBMISSION_PERIOD` and `RULE_INVALID_SUBMISSION_END_DATE` errors
   * Renamed `periodAllowableExpenses` and all its properties, removing 'allowable', for example `periodAllowableExpenses` becomes `periodExpenses`

-* Updated endpoint `Retrieve a Self-Employment Period Summary`
+* `Retrieve a Self-Employment Period Summary`
   * Renamed `periodAllowableExpenses` and all its properties, removing 'allowable', for example `periodAllowableExpenses` becomes `periodExpenses`

-* Updated endpoint `Amend a Self-Employment Period Summary`
+* `Amend a Self-Employment Period Summary`
   * Renamed `periodAllowableExpenses` and all its properties, removing 'allowable', for example `periodAllowableExpenses` becomes `periodExpenses`

 * Updated documentation - updated the description of `periodExpenses` field